po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/21-Evr_Git-Guide/README.md

 For more information on setting up your Git environment and using Git commands, check out the [Getting Started with Git blog post](https://coding-boot-camp.github.io/full-stack/git/getting-started-with-git) on The Full-Stack Blog.

-## Configure Local Git Default Branch to Main
+## Configure Local Git Default Branch to main

 * First, we need to set our local Git default branch to `main`.